- Users have reported that the Discord app keeps crashing on their computers for unknown reasons.

 There may be a bug or glitch in the current version of Discord installed on your computer.
 It is also possible that some of its files got corrupted during use, causing the app to crash.

 Check if there are any updates available for Discord to address the problem.
-You can do this by pressing the CTRL + R keys on your keyboard while the app is running.
-This will prompt Discord to restart and install any pending updates.
+You can do this by pressing the CTRL + R keys on your keyboard while the app runs, and this will prompt Discord to restart and install any pending updates.

 Fix 6: Update Windows